joshnuss/svelte-stripe/src/routes/index.md

 </form>
 ```

-When creating the payment intent, enable the `automatic_payment_methods:` option:
+Then when creating the payment intent, enable the `automatic_payment_methods:` option:

 ```javascript
 const paymentIntent = await stripe.paymentIntents.create({